 I don’t mean the inevitable raccoons, or the squirrels, or the cute deer eating rose bushes (there are no deer in Jingletown, I’m pretty damn sure of that), I mean the industrial urban wildlife: forklifts, concrete trucks, shipping containers, truck trailers, tugs, barges, homeless RVs, discarded shopping carts, couches and TVs — things like that.

-I see this sort of wildlife every time I’m outside in my neighborhood.
+I used to see this sort of wildlife every time I was outside in my neighborhood.
 It’s everywhere, if you know what you’re looking for (I think most people just filter it out).
 It scurries around all day (especially the forklifts, which I have to dodge or ride around almost every block down East 7th riding my bicycle to work), or lumbers up 23rd Avenue or Kennedy Street (the concrete trucks), or it appears overnight on the street (especially the couches and the shipping containers), or it slowly moves from place to place over the days and weeks.
 It hides in the bushes and parks, or under the freeway over crossings, or it’s penned in behind large concrete or barbed-wire fences.

-I keep meaning to do a version of this with flash at night, but I’m just too lazy for that (maybe one day).
+I meant to do a version of this with flash at night, but I’m just too lazy for that (maybe one day).
 And yes, I have a variant of this idea whenever I’m out in the Mojave (there’ll be another posting about that, one day).
 And, yes, I originally did this for Emeryville, back in the days when I lived or worked there (and it was an industrial city rather than an extended shopping mall), and bits of it are still up somewhere on my Old Pandemonia site, but everyone thought I was just being silly.
 They probably still do….